 - Be aware that not all exercise programs for cancer survivors will meet your needs, and some may be risky.
 Many health clubs, gyms, and hospitals offer exercise programs targeted at cancer survivors.
 Check out any program you’re considering in advance or run it by your therapist.
 Even if it’s billed as “cancer rehabilitation,” it may not meet the needs of people at risk for lymphedema.

 - If you don’t have access to a doctor or therapist with expertise in lymphedema, whether because of location or cost, ask another physical therapist or health care provider to consult with you.
 Talk to this person about your lymphedema concerns and your plans to exercise.
-As a medical professional, he or she may be able to request the strength training plan used in the Physical Activity and Lymphedema Trial, available through the PAL website.
+As a medical professional, he or she may be able to request the strength training plan used in the Physical Activity and Lymphedema Trial.
 Another resource is a DVD called Strength & Courage: Exercises for Breast Cancer Survivors, a program of low-impact exercises developed by a breast cancer survivor and health fitness specialist in Pittsburgh, PA.

 You also may want to consult the National Lymphedema Network’s Position Statement on Exercise.